lyynxxx/nfceed/README.md

 A lightweight app to encrypt my crypto wallet so I could backups securely on NFC cards.
 No cloud, no USB drives, just encrypt any text and use my phone to write the hash to an NFC tag.

-I created this for personal use, but maybe others could benefit too.
+I created this for personal use (and for some close friends), but maybe others could benefit too.
 It's not limited to crypto bros and degens.
 As it can create QR code, you can encrypt anything, take a screenshot or print the QR code.

 Use NTAG213/215/216 cards for higher compatibility.
 Your phone may or may can't write any newer tags.